 Do Rat Terriers Kill Rats / Mice?
-Can They?
+Do They Eat Rats?

 So it doesn’t matter whether they live on a farm or a house they still can be good rat hunters.
 Read this article to thoroughly understand the hunting behavior of Rat Terriers.